mattrothery/docker-mc-server/README.md

 # docker-mc-server
-Simple multiplayer Minecraft server which can be spun up using Docker.
+Simple multiplayer Minecraft server which can be spun up using Docker

 Created to gain familiarity with Docker.
 Based around the following Docker image/tutorial: https://hub.docker.com/r/itzg/minecraft-server